 About

 Most anime rankings either average user votes (MyAnimeList) or follow popularity (YouTube top 10s).
-Shonen Codex applies a single critical rubric — six criteria with explicit weights — to 100 widely-known shonen titles.
-The scores will sometimes disagree with the community consensus.
+Anime Codex applies a single critical rubric — six criteria with per-genre weights — to 226widely-known anime across shonen, seinen, shoujo, josei, and kodomomuke.
+The scores will sometimes disagree with community consensus.
 That's the point.
-Disagree with the rankings; the rubric is published.
+Disagree with the rankings; the rubric is published and the weights are tunable.

 The rubric